ALTIBASE/altibase.dbms.ut/README.md

 What things you need to install the software and how to install them

 # Versioning
-We use SemVer for versioning.
+We use our own versioning style.
 For the versions available, see the tags on this repository.

 # License